 Remember that each pet is unique in what they are comfortable and safe with.
 If this means leaving your pet at home instead of traveling to your elopement with you, that is more than okay.
 Their happiness and safety is the most important thing!
 As you can see, that doesn’t mean they can’t still be apart of your wedding day.

-If you do choose to bring them along, let’s chat more about what your envisioning.
-I can’t wait!
+whether or not you choose to bring them along, let’s chat more about how we can make your elopement day animal-friendly!

 Ready to get started?
 Contact me!